NatalliaVasilyeva/internalTask/README.md

 b) write command - mvn spring-boot:run

-After that you can test application by Postman
+After that you can test application by Postman.
+Please, use form_data in body, not row with json